MilesBHuff/Dotfiles/ReadMe.rst

   only a handful;  but I'd like to eventually get the majority of my configs uploaded.
 | These configs are generally intended for an Arch Linux system.
+| Where possible, I'm trying to separate personal config files from theme files
+  (The latter of which belong in my Optimal Theme repository.).

 License
 ================================================================================